This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Cerebral palsy costs can be very high over a lifetime.
 If you have a child with cerebral palsy, it is important to learn about the expenses associated with the disorder.
-They include the costs of treatment, medicine, therapy, assistive devices, home care, and more.
+They include treatment costs, medicine, therapy, assistive devices, home care, and more.

-For parents or guardians of a child with cerebral palsy, they can expect around $742,326 in indirect medical costs, $93,942 in direct medical expenses, and around $84,732 in direct non-medical costs.
+For parents or guardians of a child with cerebral palsy, they can expect around $742,326 in indirect medical costs, $93,942 in direct medical expenses, and about $84,732 in direct non-medical costs.

 National Expenses